sdthompson1/knights/README.txt

 version 2 of that Licence, or, at your option, any later version.
 See COPYRIGHT.txt for full copyright details and docs/GPL2.txt and docs/GPL3.txt for copies of the Licence itself.

+(Please note that the above notice applies only to this open source version of Knights.
+The Steam version of Knights is licensed separately and the GPL does not apply in that case.)

 Building Instructions